iktools/Ancient-Star/README.md

 Ancient Star features a streamlined 4X experience.
 - Do everything from the galaxy map
-- Give orders only when you want to change dire
+- Give orders only when you want to change direction

-- No more jumping from one screen to another all the time, get information and give orders right from the galaxy map.
+- No more jumping from one screen to another all the time, get information, and give orders right from the galaxy map.
 - Colonies can develop and be productive on their own, no need to micromanage them.
-Automatic space combat where the type of units matters as much as their numbers.
 - Strategic space combat where the type of units matters as much as their number.